lizmat/articles/5to6-containers.md

 Because this is a literal constant, you cannot change it.
 Trying to do so will cause an exception.
 So don't do that!

-This binding operation is used under the hood when iterating:
+This binding operation is used under the hood in many situations, for instance when iterating:

     my @a = 0..9;    # can also be written as ^10
     say @a;          # [0 1 2 3 4 5 6 7 8 9]